vahid-forghani/vahid-forghani/README.md

 - 👋 Hi, I’m @vahid-forghani
-- 👀 I’m interested in programming, travel, music, and piano
+- 👀 I’m interested in programming, traveling, music, and piano
 - 🌱 I’m currently learning serverless architecture
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me:
 -- vahid.forghani@gmail.com
 -- https://www.linkedin.com/in/vahid-forghani/